 2. The story includes descriptions of strength, success or survival, as defined by the narrator or identifiable by a third-party

 3. The story must refer to events or actions over a period of time.
-“Events” can include external events or mental events (e.g. changes in mood or perception)
+“Events” can include external events or internal states (e.g. changes in mood, perception, perspective)